thealihassanatif/VirtualDoctor/README.md

 To get started, enter your symptoms, and let VirtualDoctor help you gain a better understanding of your well-being.
 Remember, always consult with a healthcare professional for accurate medical advice tailored to your individual needs.

+## Aditional info
+The "HospitalDataset.csv" also contains a column of "Cholesterol" which is not used in the main python code.
+Feel free to change the code to use the "Cholesterol" data for more accurate diagnosis.

 ## Disclaimer
 Please note that HealthDiagnose is not a substitute for professional medical advice, diagnosis, or treatment.
 It is meant for informational purposes only.